microsoft/everyonecancode/instructions/day2/Vision/README.md

 ## Getting started

-- Navigate to your **Resource Group** we created during the previous challenges.
+- Navigate to your **Resource Group** we created on Day 1 during the previous challenges.
 - Create a new **Resource** and search for **Vision**.
   ![Screenshot of how to create a resource](./images/createresource.png)